 Dr. Waruna Kulatilaka is an Associate Professor in Mechanical Engineering at Texas A&M University.
 His research interests are centered on advanced optical and laser-based diagnostics and imaging in chemically reacting flows such as combustion, propulsion, and energetics systems as well as plasma applications.
 In recent years, he has made significant contributions to the development of […]Read more.

-Dr. Mannan is the Regents Professor in the Chemical Engineering Department at Texas A&M University and Director of the Mary Kay O’Connor Process Safety Center at the Texas Engineering Experiment Station.
-His experience is wide ranging, covering process design of chemical plants and refineries, computer simulations of engineering problems, mathematical modeling, process safety, risk assessment, […]Read more.
+Dr. Chad V. Mashuga is an assistant professor in the Chemical Engineering Department at Texas A&M University and is a Faculty Fellow of the Mary Kay O’Connor Process Safety Center at the Texas Engineering Experiment Station.
+The mission of the Center is to improve safety in the chemical process industry by conducting programs and research […]Read more.

 Dr. Hisham A. Nasr-El-Din is a professor and holder of the John Edgar Holt Endowed Chair at Texas A&M University in Petroleum Engineering.
 Previously, he worked for 15 years as Principal Professional and Team Leader of the Stimulation Research and Technology Team at Saudi Aramco.Read more.